 This pattern is made with silver bead eyes, tan shrimp dub body (with flash), EZ eyes in black, craft fur as the head of the shrimp, orange/white legs, and a weed guard with 15lb fluorocarbon.
-The featured colors are of natural shrimp profile and can be used on sand, hard, or grass bottom.
-Biscayne Bay flats are lush in turtle grass in which the weed guard is a must.
+The featured colors are natural shrimp profiles and can be used on sand, hard, or grass bottom.
+Biscayne Bay flats are lush in turtle grass, so the weed guard is a must.
 Most of the allure in the fly comes from the craft fur- creating a gliding and silky allure as the fly sinks and slides on the bottom.

-The fly is large enough to attract a hungry bonefish from a distance away, but stealthy enough to land in front of a tailing bonefish as pictured above.
-This versatile pattern has been tested not only through the stubbornness of Biscayne bones but as well as in the Bahamas.
+The fly is large enough to attract a hungry bonefish from a distance away but stealthy enough to land in front of a tailing bonefish, as pictured above.
+This versatile pattern has been tested not only through the stubbornness of Biscayne bones but also in the Bahamas.
 Multiple bonefish were caught on a recent trip last year to Andros Island, using this same pattern.

 In terms of strip techniques with this fly, small ticks and slide & small ticks and stop have been successful.
 Most wary bonefish, however, eat right as you stop the fly after a few ticks.
-Several bonefish I've caught on this fly have followed and chased the fly for almost 10 feet and do not chew until the fly has come to a complete stop.
+Several bonefish I've caught on this fly have followed and chased the fly for almost 10 feet and do not chew until the fly has stopped.
 In addition, trailers will often slurp the fly as it descends to the bottom right after it lands in its vicinity.